ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-02-data-visualization.md

 ![ben2](https://github.com/user-attachments/assets/a07ad6b0-3918-47d8-9e29-f87dcb4c80c4)

 In one of my previous [posts](https://ranja-sarkar.github.io/2025/11/28/know-how.html), I have highlighted the power of *data visualization*.
 It is so essential to understand data.
-A single post however is not enough to state the criticality of data visualization, from data exploration until after a model (trained with the data) is operational (in production).
+A single post however is not enough to state the criticality of data visualization, from data exploration until after a model trained with the data is operational (in production).

+Quoted from that post -

+*For example, a **scatter plot** helps us understand which measure to utilize for the data.
+The plot helps identify linear, nonlinear relationships between variables and spot outliers (if any) which may influence the correlation.*

+*While a box plot visually represents inter-quartile range of data, a **violin plot** shows the shape (density distribution) of data.
+A violin plot must be used to explore skewed data.*

 [Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) outlines the importance of graphing data before analysing.